 You will often find a grey ash like deposit around perch ends which is where the mites have been and if you lift the perch, you will see clumps of mites.

 Red Mite in chickens’ houses are active during the warmer months, usually May to October and will become dormant over the winter.
-They multiply at an incredible rate: their life cycle is just 7 days.
-In other words from hatching from an egg to being an adult laying hundreds of eggs takes just 7 days if conditions are right.
+They multiply at an incredible rate: their life cycle is just 7-10 days.
+In other words from hatching from an egg to being an adult laying hundreds of eggs takes just a week if conditions are right.

 The best course of action is to check for red mite routinely when you clean your chicken house out and use some preventative treatment to the house before they get a hold.
 You will get to know the places to look and once you have found small numbers of them, you can treat the house to keep numbers under control.
 See my ‘preventative measures’ below